kufreu/kufreu.github.io/final/final.md

 # what happens in the end?
 ### about
 For my final project, I replicated the [QGIS model](qgis/qgisModeling.md) I created at the beginning of the semester to calculate distance and direction from a given point with SQL using R and various R packages such as sf, sp, tidyverse, and geosphere.
 This was all done in [RStudio](https://rstudio.com/).
-In short, I converted the SQL used in the QGIS model into a function in R. Similar to the QGIS model, the R function has three arguments/inputs: the input features, the layer from which direction is calculated, and an optional character string to prefix the new columns for distance and direction.
+In short, I converted the SQL used in the QGIS model into a function in R. Similar to the QGIS model, the R function has three arguments/inputs: the input features, the layer from which distance and direction are calculated, and an optional character string to prefix the new columns for distance and direction.
 As with the original model, the intended application of this function is to calculate the distance and direction of features within a city from the city center or central business district, though as can be seen with my focus on caluclating distance and direction between tracts and counties in Michigan, the applications for the model are not limited to cities and CBDs.
 [Here](r/distdirFunction.R) is the function in its entirety.
 I will undoubtedly add comments to it in the next two days or so.
 ### the function: distdir_from_point()
 ```r
 # commented code and other things should be added soon?